norvig/paip-lisp/docs/chapter16.md

 > -Nicholas Murray Butler (1862-1947)

-In the 1970s there was terrifie interest in the area of *knowledge-based expert systems*.
+In the 1970s there was terrific interest in the area of *knowledge-based expert systems*.
 An expert system or knowledge-based system is one that solves problems by applying knowledge that has been garnered from one or more experts in a field.
 Since these experts will not in general be programmers, they will very probably express their expertise in terms that cannot immediately be translated into a program.
 It is the goal of expert-system research to come up with a representation that is flexible enough to handle expert knowledge, but still capable of being manipulated by a computer program to come up with solutions.